Skip to content

 Drag-to-scroll (pan)

-Middle-mouse-button or left-button drag on the preview scroll area pans the viewport (via @use-gesture/react).
+Left-button (primary) drag on the preview scroll area pans the viewport (via @use-gesture/react).
 Interactive elements (buttons, inputs, InteractiveSwatch rows) are excluded so their own drag semantics are preserved.
 A 4px threshold (filterTaps) prevents accidental pans on single clicks.
 The cursor changes to grabbing during a pan.

 Render pipeline & caching